![]() |

 I might draw your attention to the strongest of these sensations and explore it.

-This detailed focus naturally leads to an energetic shift.
-You move on.
+Just this detailed focus often naturally leads to an energetic shift.
+You move on, simply by paying attention.

 The body reveals its strength and ability to cope, which I look for and draw your attention to, and expand on.